randyjohnston/aws-lambda-air-visual-pro-twilio-alerts/README.md

 To use the SAM CLI, you need the following tools.

 * SAM CLI - [Install the SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
-* Node.js - [Install Node.js 10](https://nodejs.org/en/), including the NPM package management tool.
+* Node.js - [Install Node.js](https://nodejs.org/en/), including the NPM package management tool.
 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)

+You will also need a [Twilio account](https://console.twilio.com/) with Account SID and Auth Token.

 To build and deploy your application for the first time, run the following in your shell: